Remove Recessed Lights

 Drywall ring set in place to fill recessed light hole and surrounds the new ceiling fan box

-Drywall ring set in place to fill recessed light hole and surrounds the new ceiling fan box.
+The drywall ring is set in place to fill the recessed light hole and surrounds the new ceiling fan box.

-The joint compound dried nicely around the ceiling fan electrical box.
+The joint compound dried nicely around the ceiling fan electrical box after removing the recessed light.

 An LED disk light connected to the ceiling box wires and hanging by the connections